 “We’re one of the few places in the world who combine a vibrant economy and a fabulous outdoor experience,” added Denver Chamber’s Ament.

-Colorado showed an early interest in hosting the OR show, once the OIA starting looking for a new home for them.
+Colorado showed an early interest in hosting the OR show once the OIA started looking for a new home for them.
 Several other cities vied for them, including Reno, Nev.
-But Colorado politicians and leaders of Colorado’s outdoor industry, who had already been trying to nab the event, stepped up their campaign to move it to Colorado.
+But Colorado politicians and leaders of Colorado’s outdoor industry, who had already been trying to get the event, stepped up their campaign to move it to Colorado.
 They saw its longtime benefit to the Salt Lake City area and recognized that it would help Colorado.